abxh/data-structures-c/problems/KR/matching_pair_check/README.md

 Quotes cannot be "stacked" like parentheses, brackets and curly braces.
 That is, you can have `([()])`, but not `"'""'"`.
 The comment sign cannot "stack" as well, but you can have `/* /* */`.
 Pairing rules in the comment block is ignored.

+If you have implemented the above, then support escape sequences using `\` and the special characters checked.